DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

 ```

 ## OS privilage escalation + API keys
 So we managed to read one of the secrets, but there is still one more around the corner.
-Lets get back to our target instance and see if our user is added to the sudoers list.
+Let's get back to our target instance and see if our user is added to the sudoers list.
 ```bash
 sudo su
 ```
-Now once we are a root user lets try:
+Now once we are a root user let's try:
 ```
 aws sts get-caller-identity
 ```
-You should notice that this time we assumed a different AWS entity, AWS user, like below
+You should notice that this time we assumed a different AWS entity, AWS user, like below:

 <p align="center">
   <img src="./images/root.png" />
 </p>

-It looks like there are locally stored credentials for the root user which take precedence over attached role.
+It looks like there are locally stored credentials for the root user which take precedence over the attached role.
 We can confirm that by trying

 ```bash
 env | grep AWS
 ```
-Now lets see what permissions we have attached to this user.
+Now let's see what permissions we have attached to this user.

 ```bash
 aws iam list-attached-user-policies --user-name dpg-sweet-panda